-Gestation length is 145–155 days (average 150 days) and can be affected by breed, litter weight, environment, and parity.
-Generally, first-kidding does have one or two kids, and in subsequent kiddings, triplets and quadruplets are not uncommon, especially in large, well-fed, heavy milkers.
-Quintuplets and sextuplets are rare.
-Progesterone production for maintenance of pregnancy is entirely dependent on the corpus luteum, with a drastic decline in progesterone occurring 12–24 hr before kidding.
-Induction of parturition is a useful technique to increase survival in dairy goat kids and to catch and separate kids from dams before they suckle in herds with control programs for caprine arthritis encephalitis virus and mycoplasma.
-Induction with synthetic PGF2α analogues such as cloprostenol (125 mg) or dinoprost tromethamine (10 mg) usually results in delivery of kids ~30–35 hr after injection, whereas dexamethasone (20 mg) requires ~48 hr to induce kidding.
-Viability of multiple fetuses may be compromised if parturition is induced before day 144.
+Gestation length in goats is 145–155 days (average 150 days) and can be affected by breed, litter weight, environment, and parity.
+Generally, first-kidding does have one or two kids, and in subsequent kiddings, triplets and quadruplets are not uncommon.
+Progesterone production for maintenance of pregnancy depends entirely on the corpus luteum, with a drastic decline in progesterone occurring 12–24 hours before kidding.

-Vaginal prolapse is fairly common (see Vaginal and Cervical Prolapse in Cattle and Sheep) in does and is believed to have a hereditary component.
-It may intermittently occur during late pregnancy due to increased intra-abdominal pressure.
+Vaginal prolapse is fairly common in does and is believed to have a hereditary component.
+It may intermittently occur during late pregnancy due to increased intra-abdominal pressure and can be managed by decreasing rumen fill (increasing hay quality and supplementing with grain toward the end of pregnancy).
 If complete vaginal prolapse occurs, intervention is required to prevent injury, infection, or dystocia.
+Caudal epidural administration and placement of a prolapse paddle, retention harness, or retention sutures are recommended; owners should observe animals closely for parturition.
 Owners should be advised that vaginal prolapses will recur with each pregnancy, so they can decide whether to cull the animal.